rjake/headliner/README.md

 ## Usage

-For these examples, I will use a function called `demo_data()` to build a data set based on the current date 09/24/20.
+For these examples, I will use a function called `demo_data()` to build a data set based on the current date (this was last run on 10/02/20).

 ``` r
 library(headliner)